GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

    4. The public key is sent to the online service to register the user and device to the user's account in the online service.
 2. **Login using a FIDO authenticator** process.
    1. The user navigates to the online service and is prompted for the FIDO authenticator.
-   2. The online service sends a challenge-response request.
+   2. The online service sends an encrypted challenge-response request.
 The user selects the FIDO option used to register with the service.
 They unlock the FIDO authenticator following the method used for enrollment.
-   3. The device selects the appropriate user account identifier and key to sign a challenge-response request to the online service.
+   3. The device selects the appropriate user account identifier and key to sign a challenge-response request to the online service, which binds the user's public key to the request.
    4. The device sends the signed challenge back to the online service, which verifies the signature with the user's stored public key.

+The FIDO2 authentication process conforms to the NIST 800-63 mechanism for verifier impersonation resistance.
+This includes establishing a protected channel, binding the channel identifier to the authenticator output, and the verifier validating the signature.

 A FIDO authenticator comes in two main types.
 1. Platform authenticator - Delivered via a secure, isolated execution environment (such as a TPM chip, Trusted Execution Environment (TEE), or Secure Enclave (SE) chip built into devices.
 One example includes Windows Hello for Business.
 2. Roaming authenticator - Colloquially called a security key, a USB-A or C-based physical device that can be used wirelessly across devices over NFC and BT.
 Some examples include Yubico's Yubikey, Identiv's UTrust, RSA's DS-100, and Google Titan.
 If a PIV credential were also FIDO-certified, it would be categorized as a roaming authenticator.

 You may hear FIDO authentication referred to as a “passkey.”
 This is a new term that many companies are using to describe passwordless FIDO experiences; consumers are being urged to create a passkey instead of a password for improved security and user experience.
 Behind the scenes, a passkey is a FIDO-generated key pair, but the private key may be synced across a user’s devices for increased usability.
 Syncable passkeys, called discoverable credentials in the FIDO specification, are well-suited for most consumer/public-facing use cases.
-However, some aspects of using syncable keys in enterprise applications are still evolving, and this paper does not recommend their use in the enterprise at this time.
+However, some aspects of using syncable keys in enterprise applications are still evolving, and this paper does not recommend their use in the enterprise at this time. **Enabling passkeys in enterprise tools is configurable and usually off by default.
+Verify with your tool vendor if they support passkeys and how to turn them off**.
 For more information on passkeys, see this [FIDO Alliance white paper](https://fidoalliance.org/passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [Auth0 blog post](https://auth0.com/blog/our-take-on-passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

-Since FIDO2 leverages public key cryptography and is hardware-based, it is categorized as a **single-factor or multi-factor cryptographic device** authenticator type in NIST Special Publication 800-63.
-It could achieve either Authenticator Assurance Level (AAL) 2 or 3.
-The specific level depends on multiple criteria, with the authenticator type as just one piece of an overall assessment.
+Since FIDO2 leverages public key cryptography and is hardware-based, it is categorized as a **single-factor or multi-factor cryptographic device** authenticator type.
+It could achieve either AAL2 or AAL3, depending on the configuration and security control baseline.

 Table 03.
 Advantages and disadvantages of platform versus roaming authenticator
  <table class="usa-table usa-table">